Parker County Defensive Driving

 Once you've registered, you can begin our Texas Defensive Driving course.
 Log in and out as much as you like, the test will pick back up where you left off, however the course must be completed within three months of registering.
 The course is user-friendly and section quizzes can be taken multiple times.
 The American Safety Council also provides 24/7 customer assistance via live chat and email.

-After you've completed the easy and painless course, we will process your Certificate of Completion the same day.
-The certificate will be mailed to the address you supplied at login, so it is very important that you provide a valid address.
+After you've completed the easy and painless course, we will process your Certificate of Completion.
+The certificate will be available for download in your account within 7 days of graduation.
+Expedited mailed options are also available during checkout.
+If an expedited mailed option is selected, it is very important that you provide a valid address.
 Failure to do so can result in your ticket not getting dismissed, even if you have completed the course.

 Once you have received both the Certificate of Completion and your Certified Texas Driving Record, submit them to the Parker County Court, per their instruction.